-

 The Mexican Constitution provides the general legal framework for the regulation of Real Estate in Mexico.
 Our Carta Magna recognizes three main types of Real Estate property.
 The main legislation relating to the ownership of each type of Real Estate in Mexico is the following:

-- Private Property: The law applicable to property in Mexico is the law of its location.
-Each State of Mexico has its own Civil Code, including Mexico City, which establishes the provisions applicable to Real Estate owned by private parties.
+- Private Property: Each State in Mexico has its own Civil Code, including Mexico City, which establishes the provisions applicable to Real Estate owned by private parties.

 - Public Property: The National Property Law (Ley General de Bienes Nacionales) regulates Real Estate assets owned by the Mexican Nation at the Federal level.
 Additionally, each State has its own public property law, which regulates the Real Estate assets owned by such State and its municipalities.